Sekhar2004/NoteTake/README.md

-simpleNote App - A Note-Taking Application
+NoteTake App - A Note-Taking Application

 This is a React application for creating, managing, and viewing notes.
 It provides a user-friendly interface with features like: